Ohio Workers Compensation Hearing

 “I WENT TO MY INITIAL ALLOWANCE HEARING WITHOUT HIRING AN ATTORNEY”

-A thing that we encounter all too often is an injured worker who went to a hearing without either hiring an attorney or at the very least consulting one.
+A thing that we encounter all too often is an injured worker who went to an Ohio Workers Compensation hearing in Columbus, Mansfield, or Dayton without either hiring an attorney or at the very least consulting one.
 Most people likely will never have had a work injury in their life.
 This whole BWC thing is new and bewildering.
 I think the misconception is that all you have to do is file a claim and then your claim will be allowed.
 But then the claim is not allowed.
 I think this topic merits multiple articles so I’m only going to address one here and now.
 But its a doozy.

 No causal connection between the mechanism of injury and condition caused by that injury.
 What do I mean.
 When you go to an initial allowance hearing you will be asking that your work injury be allowed.
 And you are not just asking that “hey I was injured on December 1”, you are asking “I was injured on December 1, and I want my claim to be allowed for a lower back injury, specifically a lumbar sprain.”